caleb531/ssh-wp-backup/README.md

 remote WordPress database via SSH.

 Please note that this utility is under active development, and therefore is subject to frequent and sudden API changes.
+Use at your own risk.

 ## Getting Started